Bricktech2000/Notes/notes/conventions.md

 - each page has one title[[case]] first-level heading, which must correspond to the file name. occasional subsequent first-level headings must be preceded by a horizontal rule
 - note names are reduced to their simplest form. they are mostly singular nominal groups, and sometimes adjectives when more appropriate. diacritics are removed from them
 - file names are lower[[case]]. diacritics are removed from them
-- box titles such as that of the [[conventions]] page are generated using <https://lingojam.com/BoldTextGenerator>
 - "lax" syntax and punctuation is used; that is,
   - the first word of a sentence is not capilatized
   - full stops separate sentences; they do not end them